-Planning and budgeting large projects is often based on trying to predict how development will turn out.
-Stories are estimated by the development team, but the budget for the whole project is independent from those estimates.
-Especially for complex projects this leads most often to (unwanted) surprises.
+Planning and budgeting large complex projects leads most often to (unwanted) surprises.
 Insights from beyond budgeting can help to increase flexibility, and focus on business value.
+1

-Large enterprises face three challenges: to innovate and act as a start-up, to use a budgeting process that keeps the organization’s strategy in touch with changing market conditions, and to transform the whole IT department to agile.
+Large enterprises face challenges in innovation, budgeting, and transformation to agile.
 Principal analyst Michael Azoff explains Ovum’s view on creating an agile enterprise.